Horizontal Foundation Movement

 - Request a Quote

-It is important to remember that when soil expands, it expands in all directions and which can cause horizontal foundation movement, or lateral movement in the foundation.
+It is important to remember that when soil expands, it expands in all directions and which can cause horizontal foundation movement at your Denver area home.
 When soil expands, the expansive force is too great for your foundation, it can push your foundation walls sideways, causing them to lean out of plumb, bow in the middle, crack, and, if left uncorrected, eventually fail.

 Signs Of Horizontal Foundation Movement